Are you being affected by gambling?

 If you think gambling is affecting you, the NHS has created clinics across England specifically to help.
 They’re easy to access and confidential.
 The team will provide you with information and support at every step.

 The NHS clinics are specialist services that provide therapy and recovery support to people affected by gambling addiction.
-Some, including the NHS Northern Gambling Service, also support those close to people with a gambling addiction, such as family, partners, and carers.
+Some also support those close to people with a gambling addiction, such as family, partners, and carers.

 You can directly access NHS gambling services by making a self-referral right now.